 The owner hereby further specifically acknowledges that the beneficiaries of the Homeowner's obligations hereunder cannot be adequately compensated by monetary damages in the event of any default hereunder.

-() The Owner hereby agrees that the representations and covenants set forth herein may be relied upon by HFI.
+(c) The Owner hereby agrees that the representations and covenants set forth herein may be relied upon by HFI.

 SECTION 6 – MISCELLANEOUS